Rewards

-Defining a reward function is essential in reinforcement learning.
-As such, Sinergym provides the option to use pre-implemented reward functions or define custom ones (refer to the section below).
+The definition of a reward function is essential for reinforcement learning.
+For this reason, Sinergym allows you to use pre-implemented reward functions or to create custom ones.

-The core concept of the reward system in Sinergym is encapsulated by the following equation:
+The most basic definition of the reward signal in Sinergym consists of the following equation:

 \[r_t = - \omega \ \lambda_P \ P_t - (1 - \omega) \ \lambda_T \ (|T_t - T_{up}| + |T_t - T_{low}|)\]